giorgio-bendoni/giorgio-bendoni.github.io/ibfi_handbook.md

 + BSc Business Economics, C1823S
 + BSc Economics, C1824S

-This is a very popular module at Level 6 due to the breadth of topics and the connections to current issues in international banking management and operations. <br>In short, the essence of international banking is about (1) operating across jurisdictions (legal, legislative, regulatory) and (2) facing exposure to a variety of risks (country, sovereign, geopolitical, climate) in addition to the three main categories of credit, market and operational risk.<br>In the stream **International Banking** we will briefly review the basic functioning of a bank to then explore the opportunities and challenges of international operations.
+This is a very popular module at Level 6 due to the breadth of topics and the connections to current issues in international banking management and operations.
+The module is accessible to students who have not previoulsy done a banking course as there will be a concise introduction to banking in the first part of the term.
+The level of mathematical skills is the one normally acquired through the quantitative methods and data anlysis course attended during the first and second year.

+In short, the essence of international banking is about (1) operating across jurisdictions (legal, legislative, regulatory) and (2) facing exposure to a variety of risks (country, sovereign, geopolitical, climate) in addition to the three main categories of credit, market and operational risk.<br>In the stream **International Banking** we will briefly review the basic functioning of a bank to then explore the opportunities and challenges of international operations.
 The exposure to the relevant, deriving risks will require the introduction of mitigating measures; they will constitute the core of the stream **Financial Instruments**, in which we will introduce, discuss and apply swaps, options, forward and futures to realistic scenarios.
 <br><br>
 <h5>Aims</h5>
 <hr />